theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - G. None of the above

 ### A11.
+C, D. Option C is correct because all non-primitive values default to `null`.
+Option D is correct because `float` and `double` primitives default to `0.0`.
+Option B and E are incorrect because `int` primitive defauls to `0`.

 ### Q12.
 Which of the following are true?
 (Choose all that apply)
 - A. A local variable of type `boolean` defaults to `null`